Take Five! Craft Show

 See if you can make up the jigsaw on our Facebook page.

-Once a fortnight we bring you our photo quiz, featuring images from our Museum collection!
+Watch out for our photo quiz, featuring images from our Museum collection

 Can you answer this fortnight’s question?